Skip to content

 What Productive K3S Infra does

-productive-k3s-infra prepares the infrastructure context around those bootstrap phases:
+productive-k3s-profiles owns the public source content that defines the infrastructure context around those bootstrap phases:

-• render generated metadata and inventory-like files
+• generated metadata expectations and helper scripts

 Shared bootstrap interface